gabrieldluca/tweet-extraction/README.md

 * Developing the function bodies, and finally
 * Making sure that the implementation is according to each test case.

-By the end of this project, the program had successfully ran against a collection of 131 test cases, 109 of them being developed by the MIT course staff.
+By the end of this project, the program had successfully ran against a collection of 131 test cases, 109 of them developed by the MIT course staff.
 The complete description of the project can be found in `project.pdf` file, meanwhile the result for each individual test case is available in `my-grader-report.xml`.

 **Special acknowledgment:** Rob Miller and the whole MITx's team, for developing this case study for the (6.005.1x) Software Construction in Java course.